Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading: LoRa ML detection for multipath fading

 \subsection{Noncoherent maximum likelihood detection}

-The likelihood function that the $m$th chirp is transmitted given the received signal $\bar{\boldsymbol{Y}}$ with the NC detection can be obtained by marginalizing the coherent likelihood function in \eqref{eq.LLH-C} over the channel $h_{\ell}$.
+The likelihood function that the $m$th chirp is transmitted with the NC-ML detection can be obtained by marginalizing the coherent likelihood function in \eqref{eq.LLH-C} over the channel $h_{\ell}$.
 However, this approach involves the calculation of $L$-fold challenging integrals that would make the derivation lengthy and hard to follow.
-Thus, we chose to derive the NC-ML directly form the distributions of the magnitudes of the frequency bins, which is more straightforward, but still leads to the same final NC-ML detection rule as the marginalization over $h_{\ell}$ approach mentioned earlier.
+Note that marginalizing the conditional bin distribution in \eqref{eq.cohDis} over $h_{\ell}$ results in the bin distribution in the NC case (not conditioned on $h_{\ell}$).
+Consequently, the NC likelihood function obtained by marginalizing the coherent likelihood function \eqref{eq.LLH-C} over $h_{\ell}$ will be equal to the product of the pdfs of the received bins' magnitudes.
+Thus, we chose to derive the NC-ML directly from the distributions of the magnitudes of the frequency bins, which is more straightforward.

 With Rician multipath fading, the LoS path, which contributes to the first channel tap, has deterministic gain, while other paths (non-LoS) are assumed to have magnitude following Rayleigh distribution.
-As a result, in the multipath channel model with Rician fading, the magnitudes of all taps follow Rayleigh distribution, except for the first tap, whose magnitude follows Rician distribution.
 Given the $m$th chirp was transmitted, the magnitude of the received signal in the frequency domain in \eqref{fft} after DFT will be distributed as: